-1. Remember when…?
+- Remember when…?
 Help your child recall the situation.

-9. Discuss consequences.
+- Repair (Have your child apologize, make amends etc., if necessary).
+Also, discuss consequences if necessary.
 (Make sure to reduce consequences if your child has put good effort into participating in the Review).

 - If your child feels bad about the incident, help him or her practice self-forgiveness and move on.
 If they’ve done the Review, they’ve taken responsibility for the event and done the necessary learning.